algorandfoundation/xGov/Proposals/xgov-32.md

 We would start with universities, by handing out academic identities via academic emails.
 The burden of identity checking is kept with universities.
 After, institutes of accreditation can be added (e.g. Lawyers, Doctors, etc.).
 Eventually, governments will be giving their citizens identities on-chain.
 Any and all reliable on-chain identity providers can be added to the system.

+We get a single source to check the veracity level of any statement for any given group.

 ## Team
 1m1 has 30+ years of experience creating technological solutions to complex problems in the intersection of computer science, math, economics, sociology.
 1m1 has worked at large firms as well as startups in various roles. see https://1m1.io for a novel style cv.